sodyo-ltd/SodyoSDKPod/README.md

 ## Author

-Tomer Lavi, tomer@assist.co.il
+Tomer Lavi, tomer@sodyo.com

 ## License

-SodyoSDK is available under the MIT license.
+SodyoSDK is available under the spcecified license.
 See the LICENSE file for more info.